 Bush cherries (P. besseyi, P. tomentosa, and Prunus spp.) bear small cherrylike fruit and grow well in areas with harsh winters where cherry trees will not.

 Tart cherries are small trees no matter what rootstock they are grafted on.
 Standard sweet cherries are grafted on seedling rootstocks such as Mazzard (P. avium) and Mahaleb (P. mahaleb).
 If your soil is heavy, try Mazzard.
 For lighter soils, choose Mahaleb for a smaller tree that bears in 2 to 4 years.
 Mahaleb also adapts well to irrigation and slightly alkaline soil.
 Damil rootstock makes a sturdy dwarfed tree and appears even more tolerant of wet soil than Mazzard, but some of the dwarfing rootstocks available give disappointing results.

 Tart cherries grow well throughout much of the United States.
-They need about 1,000 chill hours below 45°F in winter.
-This limits their range to the Carolinas and northward through Zone 4.
+They need about 1,000 chill hours below 45 degrees Farenheit in winter.
+This limits their range to the Carolinas and northward through zone 4.
 Although all cherries need well-drained soils, tart cherries tolerate moderately heavy soils better than sweet cherries.
 Space tart cherries 20 to 25 feet apart, sweet cherries 25 to 30 feet apart.
 Dwarf trees can be planted with closer spacing.

 Sweet cherries are not as winter hardy as tart cherries.
 Early autumn frosts also can damage sweet cherry trees.
 Commercially, sweet cherries grow best in the West, where summers are dry.